 Recently, Aubrey Huff, the first-baseman for the Giants, has been put on a fifteen day disability for an anxiety disorder.
 Some argue that those who are under public scrutiny are under more stress than most, while others like to say that those with money have no real problems.
 Irrespective of opinion, anxiety can be a problem for those with money as much as those who are poor.
 It is a condition endemic to the human condition.

 When you use mindfulness, you begin to see your thoughts as a show, like you’re watching TV.
 You find the “witness”, and observe from a different perspective.
 From this perspective, you can trace the path of the fear, and watch it as it takes hold.
 This is an incredible vantage point and give you much power over your anxiety.
 However, it takes time to get to this level, and is not immediate.

 Luckily, recent studies have pointed to the strong possibility that the brain has plasticity, meaning that it can rewire itself.
 Mindful practice and meditation have been found to alter the brain in a way that allows for plasticity.
 Luckily, it’s pretty easy to get started with mindfulness exercises and calming techniques.

-There are also systems like Panic Away or Panic Miracle, which many people seem to find helpful, or grab this free ebook.
+There are also comprehensive systems like the Linden Method, which many people seem to find helpful.
+It’s a good read with lots of good advice.
 Whether or not they’ll work for you is anyone’s guess, but I mention them nonetheless.
 There are also videos on YouTube that teach you how to stop panic attacks and how to overcome anxiety.

 Anxiety sucks, and living with it can make life hell.
 Whether you find help in mindfulness, meditation, drugs like SSRIs, the Linden Method, Panic Away, Psychotherapy, or anything else, beating back anxiety will let one lead a better life.
 If you’ve found anything that helps with anxiety, feel free to share it in the comments section.